Last Updated on December 2, 2022 by Jeff

-It seems like the whole world is focusing on the elite athletes that competed on the international stage in Rio de Janeiro, Brazil.
-Many of the competitors have been training their entire lives to get to that point.
+Many of Olympic competitors have been training their entire lives to get to the point where they’re among the best in the world at their sport.
 They’ve spent years working on their respective sports like it’s a full time job, exercising for hours two or three times a day, eating carefully curated diets and finely tuning their bodies for competition.

 While most of us don’t have the time, money or energy to copy their training, there are lots of tips and takeaways from Olympic athletes that we can incorporate into our own health and fitness routines.